KOTORCommunityPatches/K1_Community_Patch/README.md

 * The galaxy map in the crashed Ebon Hawk could briefly show an empty bark bubble when accessed [ISSUE #471](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/471)
 * The Gamorreans setting an ambush in the Tatooine Dune Sea used a super frag mine, which could wipe out low health players (Reported by JCarter426) [ISSUE #216](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/216)
 * The generic doors inside the Taris Black Vulkar Base weren't at full health [ISSUE #237](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/237)
+* The Gizka on the Ebon Hawk could get in the way of where party members spawn (Reported by muitafruita) [ISSUE #631](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/631)
 * The green lightsaber crystal available on Korriban seemed to have an inappropriate guardian, so was moved to a more fitting resting place (Reported by djh269) [ISSUE #210](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/210)
 * The hanging ivy on the walls of the Dantooine enclave landing pad has a couple of positional issues
 * The Hutt model's many neck rolls caused some clipping issues during talking and other animations [ISSUE #80](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/80)